swainechen/chenlab-training/websites/gis-aws/content/14-Appendix/05-aboutyourami.md

 +++
-title = "d.
+title = "e.
 About the AMI"
 date = 2021-05-23T16:24:30-04:00
 draft = false
 weight = 60